popeen/SpaceFindr/README.md

 # SpaceFindr

-My take on the age old utility for finding what is taking up space on your drives.
+A modern take on the age old utility for finding what is taking up space on your drives.

 ![Screenshot of SpaceFindr](screenshot.jpg)